How to Compare Electricity Prices in Sydney

 Check on your energy consumption & usage

 A good way to determine how much you are spending on your bill is to see how much you use every month and pair that with the number of people in your household.
 You can consider trying to reduce your usage where needed and then calculate how much electricity you have to use on a monthly basis.
-When you match how much you pay vs. number of watts per month you can establish price per watts and go back to other providers to see what they can offer.
+When you match how much you pay vs. the number of watts per month you can establish price per watts and go back to other providers to see what they can offer.

 Extras included and options to save